TheStarport/KnowledgeBase/docs/ini-editing/typed-inis/asteroid_fields.md

 :::

-Exclusion zones cause cubes of this asteroid file to not be created.
-Note: The exclusion zone must have a minium size related to the defined cube size, or it may have no effect.
+Exclusion zones can be used to modify spawning of cubes, dynamic asteroids, and billboards within.
+Note that cubes are spawned along a globally defined grid, and exclusion zones must be big enough to touch a cube enough to affect it.
+Only entire cubes of an asteroid field can be modified – no individual asteroids.

 ```ini
 [Exclusion Zones]